mindsRiverPonder/MiniNeko/DOWNLOAD.md

 3. Open the installed app and tap **Download** in the in-app **Model Manager** to fetch the model files.

-> **NOTE:** The HarmonyOS distribution channel inside Huawei AppGallery is being prepared; for now please use the HAP package above.

 ## Notes